The Steel Patek Philippe Cubitus 5821A on the Wrist

 The Patek Cubitus on the wrist

-What is undebatable is the so-called “wrist presence” and the overall area covered by the watch on the wrist.
+What is undebatable is its so-called “wrist presence” and the overall area covered by the watch on the wrist.
 However, in terms of comfort, the steel Cubitus is as good as it gets.
-It’s thin, compact regarding its length, not wider than a Nautilus, thin enough to compete with the best of the category – the Royal Oak 16202ST (8.1mm thickness, 49mm lug-to-lug) and the Nautilus 5811G, just to name a few – and it also feels rather light on the wrist.
+It’s compact regarding its length, not wider than a Nautilus, thin enough to compete with the best of the category – the Royal Oak 16202ST (8.1mm thickness, 49mm lug-to-lug) and the Nautilus 5811G, just to name a few – and it also feels relatively light on the wrist.

 An important part of the comfort of a watch lies in its bracelet.
 And here, the Cubitus doesn’t disappoint – obviously, since the bracelet is modelled after the bracelet of the Nautilus, known to be an excellent example of how to design and produce an integrated steel bracelet.
-As such, the bracelet of the Cubitus is thin, flexible and feels soft to the touch.
+As such, the Cubitus bracelet is thin and flexible, and it feels soft to the touch.
 Another important element, which was implemented already in the 5811G, is the presence of a comfort release on the clasp, which Patek describes as “a lockable size-adjustment system and a patented Patek Philippe fold-over clasp with four independent catches ensuring both comfort and security”.
-It adds the ability to slightly extend the length of the bracelet, during warm days for example.
+It allows you to slightly extend the length of the bracelet, during warm days for example.

 Addressing the 30m water-resistance